Archive for October, 2010

 Data is the new marketing drug

 The title of this post is confusing, because data isn’t really new, but maybe we haven’t thought of it as a drug before.
-Data has been around in marketing as long as P&G and J&J have been developing new products and running focus groups, whether the data is quantitative or qualitative it has always existed, but for a long time, it was the realm of the geeks, of the dark corner research guys who scoured figures and charts trying to derive some sort of trend.
-Today with the advent of more data, and more tools to look at it, data has become open, available to everyone to come to their own More >
+Data has been around in marketing as long as P&G and J&J have been developing new products and running focus groups, whether the data is quantitative or qualitative it has always existed,…… Continue reading Data is the new marketing drug

 Why advertising needs entrepreneurs